CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

     ![A help screen showing how to log in to install WebClient Extension](./media/working-with-sap-business-one-web-client/9-appengine-login-webclient-extension-installation.png)

 6. Done!
-The installation of the WebClient Extension Package was completed successfully.
+The installation of the CompuTec WebClient Extension Package was completed successfully.

 :::info[note]
 Whenever you deactivate or activate a new company, repeat this process to install its updated CompuTec WebClient Extension Package.